The Pacing Therapies for Congestive Heart Failure (PATH-CHF) Study - PATH-CHF

 1. Auricchio A, Stellbrink C, Sack S, Block M, Vogt J, Bakker P, Mortensen P, Klein H. The Pacing Therapies for Congestive Heart Failure (PATH-CHF) study: rationale, design, and endpoints of a prospective randomized multicenter study.Am J Cardiol 1999 Mar 11;83(5B):130D-135D.
 2. The PATH-CHF (PAcing THerapies in Congestive Heart Failure) Investigators; CPI Guidant Congestive Heart Failure Research Group.
 Impact of cardiac resynchronization therapy using hemodynamically optimized pacing on left ventricular remodeling in patients with congestive heart failure and ventricular conduction disturbances.
 J Am Coll Cardiol 2001 Dec;38(7):1957-65.

-Keywords: Cardiac Pacing, Artificial, Quality of Life, Heart Failure, Electrocardiography, Questionnaires, Cardiomyopathy, Dilated, Cardiac Resynchronization Therapy, Echocardiography
+Keywords: Cardiac Pacing, Artificial, Quality of Life, Heart Failure, Electrocardiography, Surveys and Questionnaires, Cardiomyopathy, Dilated, Cardiac Resynchronization Therapy, Echocardiography

 < Back to Listings